Membership

 Pick up your share at the Church of the Heavenly Rest, Fifth Avenue and 90th Street.

-Sign up for the 2024 Season on the Stoneledge Farm Website
+Sign up for the 2026 CSA season on the Stoneledge Farm website

 Carnegie Hill CSA members are required to purchase a base share of vegetables from Stoneledge Farm.